julienmoeys/easylegend/README.md

 Example
 -------

+# Example 01

 Here is a simple example of what can be obtained with `easylegend`:

 ![Image 01, Example, package easylegend](www/img/example01.png "Image 01, Example, package easylegend")

+The source code for generating this example can be found [here](blob/master/www/example01.R)